copperlight/copperlight.github.io/docs/python/install-the-latest-python-versions-on-macosx.md

-# Install the Latest Python on Mac OSX
+# Install the Latest Python Versions on Mac OSX

 Once you have decided that Python is an [awesome language to learn](https://automatetheboringstuff.com/) and you have heard all about the the [cool features](https://www.youtube.com/watch?v=9zinZmE3Ogk)